Tossing your hat into the ring for a fresh new job?

-Much like the award-winning Chief Marketing Officer resume shown here, a bold look and ATS-relevant writing strategy will both help get your resume noticed among the competition.
+Like this award-winning Chief Marketing Officer resume, a bold look and ATS-relevant writing strategy will both help get your resume noticed among the competition in 2020.

 According to Hannah Morgan of Career Sherpa in What Does a Modern Resume Look Like, you’ll need to put relevant information in the RIGHT places to guide the reader.

-First, make a list of top career wins, pulling in achievements from each of your jobs.
-Your list might include major contracts, large initiatives, productivity improvements, or cost savings.
+First, make a list of top career wins, such as major contracts, large initiatives, productivity improvements, or cost savings.

-Next, put figures in each of your success stories, such as profit gains, increases in throughput, or improvements in market share.
-Your goal is to write succinct sentences that demonstrate results, as in these examples:
+Next, put figures in each of your success stories, such as profit gains or improvements in market share.
+Your 2020 resume should contain succinct sentences that demonstrate results, as in these examples:

 Expanded revenue 45% by opening APAC and European markets, using compelling marketing campaigns against established competitors.